brunobrr/bdc/cran-comments.md

 ---
 ## Resubmission

-Dear CRAN Maintainers,
+Dear CRAN Maintainers, Dear Dr. Julia Haider,

+We are thankful for your comments and suggestion.

 We are pleased to resubmit the bdc package to CRAN.
-In this new version we fix all problems, specifically:
+In this new version we fix all issues, specifically:

-* Remove the need to load the package "rnaturalearthhires" for creating vignettes.
+* Add one paragraph describing in more detail the package;

+* Add \value to bdc_quickmap and bdc_standardize_datasets functions;

+* Change, whenever, possible, \dontrun{} to \donttest{} and unwrap the examples that can be executed in <5 seconds

-* Avoid functions to create folder/directory in the user' filespace.
+* Avoid functions to create folder/directory in the user's filespace.

+* The manuscript describing the methods of the package is under review.
+We will add a reference in the DESCRIPTION when the manuscript is accepted for publication.

 Below we copy the results of hrub and GitHub actions checks.
 There were no ERRORs or WARNINGs.

 Cheers,
 Bruno R. Ribeiro

 ## HRUB CHECK